bvis/docker-jenkins/README.md

 In this example I finally execute integration tests based on behat that are generating JUnit output as well, once it's finished the projects is removed.

 After this you need to use the JUnit generated files in the project workspace as usual.

-## TODO

-I've seen that sometimes when I kill the project containers the Jenkins container is killed as well.
-Check why could it be hapenning.